Edd-Cole/tech-test-practice/README.md

 This test is also timed, so make sure your algorithm is <a href="https://rob-bell.net/2009/06/a-beginners-guide-to-big-o-notation">time efficient</a>.

+As an aside, if your solution is not time efficient, you will be waiting for jest for a very long time!
+My computer runs the 1,000,000 sized array in about 3 minutes.
+The aim is to get this down to 1 second.
+The codility link will help!

 <br /><br />
 <sub>Written by <a href="www.github.com/Edd-Cole">Edd Cole</a></sub>